Irish National Liberation Army: Feuds and splits

 Holland and McDonald argue the "frenzy of activity generated under the rule of Dominic McGlinchey" had "masked the seriousness of the situation facing the IRSP and INLA.
 By 1984 the movement had "degenerated into a loosely knit group of often mutually suspicious fiefdoms."
 The IRSP took a more rigidly Marxist/Leninist line than that ever previously adopted by the movement in an attempt to delineate the IRSP/INLA more clearly from the Sinn Féin and the Provisional IRA.
 The adoption of this rigid line meant the effective abandonment of the broad front strategy as initially conceived by Seamus Costello.
 Widespread criminality and ruthless racketeering by the INLA in Belfast after the imprisonment of key activists following the supergrass trials brought the movement into further disrepute and the INLA leadership moved against the new Officer Commanding (OC) of the Belfast INLA.
 The INLA carried out a number of bomb attacks in 1985 but the INLA was more concerned with the internal battle for control of the disintegrating organisation.
 John O'Reilly, former OC of the Markets area of Belfast, emerged as the winner and usurped the Dundalk man McGlinchey had appointed to become chief of staff.
 John O'Reilly was regarded with suspicion by some within the INLA, he was dismissed from the organisation by Ronnie Bunting in the late 1970s after an internal inquiry into allegations of O'Reilly being a police informant.

-In jail the INLA began to break up in warring factions.
-By late 1984 they could be divided into three broad groupings; one centred around Gerard Steenson, a second who opposed him, and a third that associated with Tom McAllister.
+In jail, the INLA began to break up into warring factions.
+By late 1984 they could be divided into three broad groupings; one centred around Gerard Steenson, a second that opposed him, and a third that associated with Tom McAllister.
 Steenson's men, who included Jimmy Brown, were angry and disillusioned at the way the INLA had developed since their arrest.
 Incidents such as the Darkley killings and the police penetration and corruption in Belfast convinced them that the INLA was beyond reform.
 Those opposed to Steenson were the de facto INLA leadership including Ta Power and John O'Reilly.
 Their priority was to preserve the INLA as an organisation.
 McAllister at first leaned towards O'Reilly but later veered towards those opposed to him.